Skip to Content

 Instant messaging apps allow you to create groups and have group conversations.
 Message+ allows you to create groups of up to 250 users.
 To use this feature, other users must have the Message+ app.

-Messages apps, including Google and Samsung Messages, support sending group SMS, but received messages are stored in individual conversations.
+Google Messages supports group SMS but received messages are stored in individual conversations.

 Additional options